Tianliqu18/AffineTango/README.md

 Published Takuzu solvers use SAT/ASP encodings or rule-based propagation.
-So the rank-11 result and the 5×5 border picture probably aren't written down anywhere for Tango, but that makes this a competent application of a known template to a case nobody bothered with, not a research contribution.
+So the rank-11 result and the 5×5 border picture probably aren't written down anywhere for Tango, but that makes this a competent application of a known template to a case nobody bothered with.

+Anyways, have fun with it.

 ## todo